siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Schrodinger as Narrow-Band Maxwell.md

 m=\frac{E_0}{c^2},
 $$

-where $E_0$ is the rest energy of the underlying stable mode.
+where $E_0$ is the total energy of the underlying stable mode.
 Then

 $$
 \frac{c^2}{2\omega_0}=\frac{\hbar}{2m}.